-After you identify yourself to the assistant by entering the correct answers to the challenge response questions, you can select accounts to unlock or reset.
+After you identify yourself to the assistant by entering the correct answers to the challenge response questions, you can select accounts to reset.
 The account selection step can vary.

-The step depends on whether you have Windows accounts, that is, Windows Local or Windows Active Directory accounts that are managed by IBM Security Verify Governance Identity Manager.
-The step also depends on the IBM Security Verify Governance Identity Manager security settings to enable or disable password synchronization.
+The step depends on whether you have Windows accounts, that is, Windows Local or Windows Active Directory accounts that are managed by IBM Security Verify Governance.